-- Terrain at the visible horizon; - Local time zone and daylight savings times; - Determine which solar panels create the solar reflection within the solar PV development; - Azimuth range of the Sun when a solar reflection is geometrically possible; - Vertical elevation range of the Sun when a solar reflection is geometrically possible; - High-resolution analysis i.e. undertaking multiple geometric calculations within the given solar PV development area.
-For example, at intervals of between 1 and 20 metres; - The intensity of the solar reflection produced.
+- Terrain at the visible horizon; - Local time zone and daylight savings times; - Consideration of sunrise and sunset times; - Determine which solar panels create the solar reflection within the solar PV development; - Azimuth range of the Sun when a solar reflection is geometrically possible; - Vertical elevation range of the Sun when a solar reflection is geometrically possible; - High-resolution analysis i.e. undertaking multiple geometric calculations within the given solar PV development area.
+For example, at intervals of between 1 and 20 metres; - The intensity of any solar reflection produced.